naruto7878/Training-code/4-SQL/Notes/Readme.md

     * Meaning it either executes all of the query statements or none at all
 * A design pattern that follows the Atomicity property to prevent **Data inconsistency**

+# Mocking
+* An important aspect of unit testing as your classes become more complex
+* Essentially, when you unit test a single class you have to make sure that any problem that arises, it is solely because of that class fault
+    * Unfortunately, this isn't the case when a class starts to depend on another class to even work
+* Introduce Mocking, we make it so we imitate any dependencies that class have in order to guarantee they will always work.
+In this way, if your unit tests fails it because of the class itself and nothing else
+* We use the Moq external package to imitate our dependencies and for our example, we made them gaurantee to always return something (in this way the mock object will always work)

 # Things I didn't go over but QC might ask
 * Main reason I didn't go over it because using it can lead to so many data inconsistency if used improperly
 ## Cascading delete